Medi-Cal Changes in 2026: Plan Before It’s Too Late

 Retirees who did “everything right” may also be blindsided.
 Their savings account alone could disqualify them from Medi-Cal under the new Medi-Cal limits.
 Traditional IRAs, 401(k)s, 403(b)s, and similar plans are exempt assets only if the owner is taking Required Minimum Distributions (RMDs), but Roth IRAs are often treated differently.

-Even those already on Medi-Cal aren’t safe.
-In 2026, Medi-Cal will conduct redeterminations, and many individuals will suddenly exceed the limit and receive a “Notice of Action” ending their benefits.
-Bottom line: if you’re on Medi-Cal now, assume your eligibility will be re-reviewed next year.
+Even current Medi-Cal members aren’t safe.
+In 2026, Medi-Cal will conduct redeterminations, where many individuals will suddenly exceed the asset limit and receive a “Notice of Action” ending their Medi-Cal benefits

 Can I Still Qualify in 2026 If I’m Already on Medi-Cal?